Finance and Entrepreneurship Major

-Kaus is a 4th year Finance and Entrepreneurship major with an interest in Impact Investing and Sustainable Business.
+Kaus Bansal graduated in 2020 as a Finance and Entrepreneurship major with an interest in Impact Investing and Sustainable Business.
 His disbelief in the ways business and finance are misused led him to explore ways to use these tools for good by gaining a deep and genuine understanding of unjust social structures, vicious and virtuous feedback loops, and forces that influence our lives.
 He seeks to expose himself to as many ways of understanding the world as possible and the lens of social impact and purposeful capital is exceptionally compelling.
 His experience with responsible and ethical philanthropy in Northeastern Students4Giving has inspired him to spend time connecting with and understanding people.

 Related Research Centers

 - Savita is from Boston and is a graduate of the Boston Latin School.

 - Originally a Cultural Anthropology major, Savita later became an English major with minors in Africana Studies and Writing Studies.

 - Through the service-learning course, Boston in Literature, Savita volunteered with 826 Boston to tutor in English.
 She is now a service-learning teaching assistant.

 - For her final project in Post-Colonial Women's Writers with Professor Aljoe, she researched Carnival and its cultural significance to Trinidad and Tobago.

 - Inspired by Professor Aljoe, Savita joined the Early Caribbean Digital Archive, working on an exhibit about Caribbean Carnival and creating and gathering teaching materials.

 - In 2020, she began a co-op with the Africana Studies program to learn more about the field of Black Studies.